 Try Mint Jelly and Boric Acid

-If a mixture of Borax and sugar doesn’t work for you, then try using boric acid and mint jelly.
+If a mixture of Borax and sugar doesn’t work for you, try using boric acid and mint jelly.
 You can purchase boric acid from your grocery or hardware stores.

 The sugary content in the mint jelly will attract the sugar ants to this toxic mixture.
 And once they touch the boric acid, the ants will die after that.